nickserv/danamccurdy.com/_posts/2017-08-24-threnody-for-donald.md

 image: 'http://i.imgur.com/WzE118M.jpg'
 ---
 There are tortured souls
-who, in their imagined weakness, only torture themselves;
+who, in their dream of weakness, only torture themselves;
-and there are tortured souls
+but there are tortured souls
-who, in their imagined strength, torture us all.
+who, in their dream of strength, torture us all.

-So, as we watch a fellow human slowly sinking into the depths of his own depravity, how do we name what we see?
+And so, as we watch a fellow human sinking slowly into the depths of his own depravity, how do we name what we see?